sbvegan/perpetual-protocol-developer-guide-grant/guide.md

 }
 ```

-Now we'll add a function that will read the Clearing House Config and grab the TWAP interval.
-This is necessary input parameter to get the mark and index price:
+Now we'll add a function that will read the ClearingHouseConfig and grab the TWAP interval.
+This is a necessary input parameter to get the mark and index price:

 ```
 function getTwapInterval() public view returns (uint32) {